mac-theobio/McMasterPandemic/notes/indexing/tmb_data_struct_v2.md

 ## Update rate matrix
 Based on the above data structure, the algorithm of *update_ratemat* will have two phases:
- 1. Update vector *sp* to make sure every time-varying parameter get updated by each step of simulation.
+ 1. Update vector *sp* to make sure every time-varying parameter gets updated at each step of simulation if needed.
  2. Loop through *updateidx* to update the rate matrix.

 Below is a C-like pseudo code: